[Federal Register: November 2, 2001 (Volume 66, Number 213)]

 (3) Agency form number, if any, and the applicable component of the

-Department of Justice sponsoring the collection: Form I-68, Inspections
+Department of Justice sponsoring the collection: Form I-907,

 (4) Affected public who will be asked or required to respond, as

-well as a brief abstract: Primary: Individuals or Households.
-Section
+well as a brief abstract: Primary: Business or other for-profit.
+The

 (5) An estimate of the total number of respondents and the amount

 of time estimated for an average respondent to respond: 80,000

 (6) An estimate of the total public burden (in hours) associated